xmliszt/taboo-ai/public/features/content.md

 # **Taboo AI Updates V2.5!**

-## Sincere Apology!
+## Sincere Apologies!
 Normal level has been fixed!

-We sincerely apologize for the inconvenience caused by the recent fatal bug in the TabooAI normal level, which resulted in an empty game page and the inability to view results.
-Our dedicated developer team has promptly released an urgent fix, ensuring an enhanced and seamless TabooAI experience.
-We deeply appreciate your patience and understanding during this time, and we remain committed to delivering top-quality gaming.
-Please accept our apologies, and feel free to reach out to our customer support team for any further assistance.
+I sincerely apologize for the inconvenience caused by the recent fatal bug in the TabooAI normal level, which resulted in an empty game page and the inability to view results.
+I have released an urgent fix, ensuring an enhanced and seamless TabooAI experience.
+I deeply appreciate your patience and understanding during this time, and I will remain committed to delivering top-quality gaming.
+Please accept my apologies, and feel free to reach out to me for any further assistance.
 Thank you for your continued support. ❤️

 ## Install Taboo AI as Web App!